YosysHQ-GmbH/ivy/README.md

 to use IVY invariant files to strengthen proofs performed with virtually any tool for formal verification of SystemVerilog designs.

+NOTE: The export of SVA code is currently limited to what IVY uses internally and may need to be extended to be fully usable with third party tools.

 ## IVY File Format

 The IVY file fomat is simply an extension to SystemVerilog, adding `invariant .. endinvariant`